Chapter 3: The Margin of Error#

 Common mistake — the two most frequent CI misinterpretations:

-❌ “There is a 95% probability the true mean lies in this interval.” ✅ The 95% refers to the procedure — 95% of intervals constructed this way will contain the true mean.
-This specific interval either contains it or does not.
+“There is a 95% probability that the true mean lies in this interval.” ✅ The 95% refers to the procedure.
+If we repeated this study 100 times, 95 of the intervals we created would successfully capture the true population mean.
+This specific interval (129.7 to 133.5) either contains the true mean (100% probability) or it doesn’t (0% probability).

-❌ “95% of individual participants have SYSBP between 129.7 and 133.5 mmHg.” ✅ The CI is about the mean, not about individuals.
-The range of individual SYBPs is much wider (86–228 mmHg in our dataset).
+“95% of individual participants have a SYSBP between 129.7 and 133.5 mmHg.” ✅ The CI is about the precision of the mean, not about the spread of individuals.
+The range of individual blood pressures in our dataset is vastly wider (83.5 to 228.0 mmHg).

 3.3 What Affects CI Width?#